EEvangelisti/hfinder/INSTALL.md

 python3 -m venv hfinder
 source hfinder/bin/activate  # On Windows: hfinder\Scripts\activate

-# 2. Install HFinder in editable mode
+# 2. Install HFinder
+# (choose ONE of the following options)

+# From source (if you cloned the repository):
-pip install -e .
+pip install .

+# From PyPI (recommended, if available):
+pip install hfinder

 # 3. Verify the installation
 hfinder --help